What is a patient administration system?

 Patient administration system benefits

 PAS helps you to reduce administrative costs, improve data accuracy and provide a more efficient, effective service for people receiving health and social care services.
-It provides an end-to-end solution which automates many time-consuming processes and ensures that vital data is only entered once.
+It provides an end-to-end patient system solution which automates many time-consuming processes and ensures that vital data is only entered once.
 This saves time and money as you deliver high quality services that are efficient and effective.

 Through the efficient management of inpatient data, appointment bookings, resource management and reporting, PAS facilitates greater integration of clinical and administrative functions which results in efficient workflows for staff.
 This plays a huge part in reducing the workload and fatigue that medical professionals are experiencing as global populations continue to increase and to live longer.

+Technology plays a big part too.
+PAS software is generally easy to use and easy to integrate in day-to-day operations.
+It’s quicker and more sustainable than old fashioned paper notations, and a lot more secure and reliable as a record.
 The simplicity of PAS software then helps improve care.
 Less fear from clinicians about using it, less to get wrong, and an easier time recording patient notes and accessing their history.
 This means more time in appointments to actually discuss the problem, the wider impact of poor health on the patient’s life, and includes them more in the plan for treatment.

 Why do you need a patient administration system?